linkboost-ai/Hack-n-Hope/README.md

 ### Competitor Landscape
 Key players in consultant-project matching:
-- COMATCH: Matching platform for independent consultants and experts ([Wikipedia](https://de.wikipedia.org/wiki/COMATCH))
+- Napta: Workforce planning and project allocation platform for consulting firms, with AI-powered matching of consultants to internal projects. ([Napta](https://www.napta.io/))
 - Lyncronize: AI-based IT service provider matching ([Lyncronize](https://lyncronize.com))
 - Matchilla: Procurement and matching platform ([Matchilla](https://matchilla.de))
 - IT2match: IT services and software matching ([IT2match](https://www.it2match.de))